 1. If you have applied a Custom Filter, the gray dot indicates the Custom Filter has "Filter does not apply" selected on the Metric or Metric's Dataset.

-2. If the metric was built in Basic Builder and any Dashboard Filter is applied (Custom, Date Range, or Grouping), the gray dot will show on the metric tile with the following message: "Filtering is not support with Basic Builder."
+2. If the metric was built in Basic Builder and any Dashboard Filter is applied (Custom, Date Range, or Grouping), the gray dot will show on the metric tile with the following message: "Filtering is not supported with Basic Builder."

 Can I apply multiple Dashboard Filters at the same time?